raymondmendoza/slackware/README.txt

 Much of this work is really just an assembly of the great work that's been done before by some excellent folks, and here's the place to give them credit:

+  * Matteo Rossini, who has made my life so much easier with slackpkg+
   * Robby Workman for his excellent work on Xfce
   * Eric Hameleers for his "impossible" SlackBuild scripts ;o)
   * Daniel de Kok, who worked on the initial scripts back in 2006